JPL-IMCE/gov.nasa.jpl.imce.templates.scala.g8/README.markdown

   3. Choose “Public” as repository type, leave the rest as default
   4. Click “Create Repository”
 3.	… set remote / origin locally, do initial commit

+# Bintray Publishing

+There are two primary options for publishing to the [IMCE Bintray repositories](https://bintray.com/jpl-imce):
+1. Request a valid environment variable from one of the following IMCE team members: nicolas.f.rouquette@jpl.nasa.gov, sebastian.j.herzig@jpl.nasa.gov or brian.p.satorius@jpl.nasa.gov.
+2. Manually set up a Bintray account and variables.
+See [Two-stage publication to Bintray](https://github.com/JPL-IMCE/imce.sbt.plugin#two-stage-publication-to-bintray) for more details.